Report suspicious emails received in your McGill Inbox

 iOS or Android

-Outlook for iOS version 4.2511 or later and Outlook for Android version 4.2446 or later.
+The Report buttons are available in Outlook for iOS version 4.2511 or later and Outlook for Android version 4.2446 or later.

 Customize the placement of the Report button in Outlook

-If you find yourself accidentally clicking on the Report Phishing button, or would like to change where it appears in the ribbon or context menus, Outlook lets you change the location, courtesy of the “Customize the Ribbon” menus.
+If you find yourself accidentally clicking on the Report Phishing button or would like to change where it appears in the ribbon or context menus, Outlook lets you change the location, courtesy of the “Customize the Ribbon” menus.

 Recover emails you accidentally reported